siuusunn/ga-project-1-snake-game/README.md

 ### The `checkForCollision()` Code Block

 After some HARD calculations, HARD googling, HARD scratching my head off and HARD experimenting, I got this to work without causing bugs (It was a glorious moment).
-Now I know that which condition comes first matters **_A LOT_**, and if there is a mountain of conditions, use `if` statements instead of `switch`.
+Now I know that which condition comes first matters **_A LOT_**, and if I need to check a bunch of boolean values, use `if` statements instead of `switch`.

 ### The Design